 - Known Alternate Names: Leona Falls

 Cathedral Falls gets its name from the massive overhang the falls plunge from.
 The Goat Creek trail traverses behind the falls via the undercut, which has a massive church cathedral ceiling.
-The falls have also been known as Leona Falls, thought to have been named for a Ranger in the Gifford Pinchot National Forest.
-This name never took hold and was only used in one book before the Forest Service established the present name as the bottom line.
+The name Leona Falls has also been applied at times, after a Ranger in the Gifford Pinchot National Forest, but it doesn't seem to be nearly as commonly used (and whether it has any sort of recognition outside of the GPNF is unclear).

 Cathedral Falls is accessed from the Goat Creek Trail south of Riffe Lake.
-Drive east from Morton along Highway 12 to Kosmos Road, signed for Riffe Lake and Taidnapam Park.
+Drive east from Morton along Highway 12 and turn right onto Kosmos Road, signed for Riffe Lake and Taidnapam Park.
 Turn left very shortly, still following signs for Riffe Lake and then proceed another 4 1/4 miles across the bridge over Riffe Lake.
-Turn right on the other side and follow the gravel logging road for 3/4 mile, then left again onto FR 2750 (which isn't signed).
-Road 2750 is a sign pointing the way to the Goat Creek Valley to the trailhead in 3 3/4 miles of narrow and winding, but generally good condition road.
+Turn right immediately on the other side of the bridge, follow the gravel logging road for 3/4 mile, and then bear left again onto FR 2750 (which isn't signed).
+Shortly after turning onto Road 2750 is a sign pointing the way to the Goat Creek Trail, which is reached in another 3 3/4 miles of narrow and winding, but generally good condition road.
 The trail is unsigned but is obvious where it follows the old roadbed.
 Cathedral Falls is encountered after an easy mile of hiking.